 Some teas have reported benefits for managing ovarian cyst symptoms.
 Popular choices include:

 In addition to ginger and chamomile, other roots and herbs have a reputation for aiding ovarian cyst symptoms.
 Some of these herbs have been used in traditional medicine for hundreds of years, while others have only recently gained popularity.

 Some of the more well-known roots and herbs include:

 According to some natural wellness sites, these herbal remedies can help shrink existing ovarian cysts and prevent new ones from forming.

 Once again, keep in mind that there is little clinical proof that these natural remedies will work to shrink ovarian cysts.
 But they might work to alleviate the discomfort that attends them, and there’s little risk in sampling small amounts of these naturally-occurring ingredients.
 When in doubt, speak with your healthcare provider.

 While cysts are common and typically benign, your ovaries are an important part of your reproductive and overall health.
-Whether you’re going through menopause, or simply living your life, keeping tabs on your ovarian health—cysts or not—may require testing.
+Whether you’re trying to figure out how to get pregnant with ovarian cysts, going through menopause, or simply living your life, keeping tabs on your ovarian health—cysts or not—requires testing.

 By understanding your levels of follicle-stimulating hormone (FSH), estradiol, luteinizing hormone (LH), and more, you can take control of your overall reproductive well-being.